 And it’s highly measurable, so you can track behavior and get insight into which email gets more clicks or makes the most conversions.

-But sometimes the testing gets stuck and only scratches the surface, now that is a missed opportunity. if you are looking for some testing inspiration, here are is a list of 150+ email testing ideas to get you started.
+Sometimes the split testing gets stuck and only scratches the surface, now that is a missed opportunity. if you are looking for some testing inspiration, here are is a list of 150+ email testing ideas to get you started.

 The problem with superficial email testing